wilhelmagren/advent-of-code/README.md

-# 🐍 Python 3.8+ template for Advent of Code
+# 🐍 Python 3.8+ module for Advent of Code
 Merry christmas! :christmas_tree: :santa:

 This repo contains a template for AoC w/ **Python 3.8+** and my personal solutions for the 2021 problems.
 It is implemented using mostly built in libraries, except for the [numpy](https://numpy.org/) requirement.
 To run the pipeline it requires a specific directory structure.
 Make sure that your data files are stored accordingly: